tarantool/metrics/README.md

    local metrics = cartridge.service_get('metrics')
    ```

 5. There is an ability in Tarantool Cartridge >= '2.4.0' to set a zone for each
-   server in cluster.
-If zone was set for the server 'zone' label for all metrics
+   server in a cluster.
+If a zone was set for the server 'zone' label will be added
-   of this server will be added.
+   for all metrics on this server.

 ## Next steps

 See: